dakc/merodb/README.md

 myDb.insert("continent",data1);
 myDb.insert("continent",data2);
 ```
-However, first parameter can be ... if a collection is activated.
+However, first parameter can be omitted if a collection is activated.
 To activate a collection "use" method is executed.
 ```
 myDb.use("continent");